perpetual huddle

 so i try to explain the whole faire instead.

-botanicalls booth was clever--
+the botanicalls booth was clever--

 your plant telephones you